Important Parking Information During Rady Children's Hospital's Campus Development — Read More

 Q. Can my child have an MRI with a cochlear implant?

 A. In some cases, the magnet from the cochlear device must be surgically removed prior an MRI exam.
-Nevertheless, the new designs of some manufacturers now allow for an MRI with a magnet strength up to 3.0 tesla without surgical removal of the cochlear magnet.
+Most implants allow for an MRI with a magnet strength up to 3.0 tesla without surgical removal of the cochlear magnet.

 Q. Are there alternatives to cochlear implants?

 A. Yes, cochlear implant surgery is considered elective surgery and not medically necessary.
-Our team believes that amplification and communication choices are a personal decision, and our goal is to ensure that families have information about all of the alternatives in order to make an informed decision.
-Among the most common options are continued use of hearing aids, reliance upon assistive-listening devices, use of real-time translation and use of a sign language, such as American Sign Language or Cued Speech.
+Our team believes that amplification and communication choices are a personal decision, and our goal is to ensure that families have information about all of their options in order to make an informed decision.
+Among the most common options are continued use of hearing devices, reliance upon assistive-listening devices, use of real-time translation and use of American Sign Language.
 For more on cochlear implant alternatives, see the Parent Resources section.

 Q. What does a cochlear implant evaluation involve?